 Food Allergy in Goldendoodles

 Before we get into the specifics of food allergies in Goldendoodles, it is essential to look at food allergies in general.
 A food allergy occurs when your immune system has a adverse reaction to a specific food.
 This is usually due to an overreaction or hypersensitivity to a particular food product.
 The food that triggers this reaction is called an allergen.
-Allergens do not always cause the same effect.
+One allergen may not affect your dog in the same way another might.

 Goldendoodle Guide: How Long Do Goldendoodles Live?